ivyldewitt/gc-go-projects/06_functions/README.md

 ***********************************************************************************

-We can create a function that takes in an unlimited number of arguments using hte variadic parameter.
-We use the lexical opearator (...T) in order to pass in vlues of a specific type.
+We can create a function that takes in an unlimited number of arguments using the variadic parameter.
+We use the lexical operator (...T) in order to pass in values of a specific type.

 ```go
 package main